Maine Online Sports Betting

 Mills simply did not take action on the bill, and it died due to a strange law in the Maine Constitution.
 In January 2020, Mills officially vetoed the bill, forcing the state legislature to attempt to override the veto.

 Eighty-five representatives voted in favor of overriding the governor’s decision, but 94 votes were needed.
-Lawmakers failed to introduce another sports betting bill that year, and one has not yet been introduced in 2021.
+Lawmakers failed to introduce another sport betting bill that year, and one has not yet been introduced in 2021.

 It appeared as of Maine sports betting was going to become legal in 2020, but a bill failed to get past the last hurdle.
 Now there is some real doubt that ME sports betting will become legal any time soon.